eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

     “Labyrinth, Giovanni Battista Piranesi, 1750, engraving, from the British Museum”, DALL-E, June 2022.
 ---

-- the problem
-- code is permissionless by default
+Code is permissionless by default.

-- all code within an address space has uniform permissions
-  - to call any other code
-  - to FFI
-- e.g. leftpad
-  - can be leftpad and nothing else
-  - can hoover up your disk
-  - send it to a remote server, etc.
-- more generally, many things can be abused:
-  - filesystem access
-  - network access
-  - clock access can be used to do timing attacks
-- this is called a supply chain attacks
-  - the transitive closure of the dependencies of a modern application is huge
-  - react hello-world node_modules
-    - 460MiB
-- what is the solution?
-  - the graybeard
-    - blame the programmer
-    - say we need fewer dependencies
-    - says any competent dev can write a modern web app in vanilla js over a weekend
-  - a differnet type of HN commenter will:
-    - blame the programmer for failing to audit 500 MiB of node_modules
-    - says they should have read the manual^H source
-  - blaming human error isn't good enough
+Rather, all code within the same address space runs with _uniform permissions_, despite different modules having different degrees of trustworthiness.
+If you download a `left-pad` library, it might implement leftpad, but it might contain malware that hoovers up your home directory and sends it to a server somewhere.
+This is called a supply chain attack.

+And there is nothing in the semantics of most programming languages that lets you prevent this.
+Anything can access the FFI, the filesystem, the network, etc. Even clock access is dangerous, since timing information is useful in carrying out timing attacks.

+The transitive closure of dependencies in modern applications is huge.
+The `node_modules` directory on a humble React app I have on my laptop is 460 MiB, and that's just React and ProseMirror.
+Most applications are a thin layer of business logic sitting atop a huge pile of library code, out of sight and out of mind.
+Nobody can audit all of it (though LLMs might make a dent here), and malware can be hidden in very subtle edge cases of the semantics of a language.

+What's the solution?
+The graybeard will blame the programmer, say we need fewer dependencies and that any competent dev can re-write Figma in vanilla.js over a weekend.
+The HN commenter will blame the programmer for failing to audit the quarter-million lines of code in their dependencies.

-  - as i wrote in the article introducing austral
+But, as I wrote in the Austral intro post, blaming the programmer will change
-    - human error is inescapable
-  - we need an automated, mechanical solution
-    - just as type systems fix type errors
-    - ownership and borrowing fixes memory errors
-    - capability-based security fixes permission errors
+nothing:

+Discipline doesn't fix type errors: type systems do.
+Discipline doesn't fix memory leaks and buffer overflow: ownership types do.
+Similarly, security vulnerabilities will not be fixed by demanding superhuman discipline but by building languages with safer semantics.

 # Contents